mathworks/Simscape-Vehicle-Templates/README.md

 3. Modify parameter values in the "Vehicle" data structure in the MATLAB workspace.

 ### **Release History**
+**v3.0  -- Sept 2024**
+**Starting with version 3.0, Simscape Vehicle Templates are for R2022a and higher**
+1. Removed mask code and mask parameters to trigger variant changes.
+Added sm_car_config_variants() to trigger externally as needed.
+2. Removed mask code to set mask images
+3. Removed Contact Force Library.
+Used Spatial Contact Force block instead
+4. Removed all internal test harnesses
+5. Using correct @Simulink filter for finding active variants
+6. Added Formula Student body based on CAD
+7. Added Formula Student parameter set for standard double-wishbone suspension
+7. Added example integrating Dynamic Scenario Designer
+8. Moved all source blocks out of sm_car_lib.slx (only contains links now).
+9. Maneuver definitions now defined using MATLAB code (was Excel)
+10. Road height can be passed in as an external input for Simscape Multibody tire.
+11. Mechanical connections to passengers pass through vehicle body
+12. Set CV Joints to use "Rotation Sequence" instead of "Quaternion" for internal state.
+Eliminates need for "Primitive Bushing" in driveline and "Primitive Gimbal" in suspension.
+Computationally more efficient.
+13. Fixed display battery cooling threshold (0 -> 0.5)
+14. Fixed shutdown script to properly eliminate Custom_lib.slx
+15. Fixed opening and closing of UI to avoid errors when project is closed.
+16. Added Simscape Parts Library directly to project (eliminated reference project).
+17. Fixed hp testrig
+18. Fixed optimization objective function in lap time optimization scripts.

+---
+**Prior to v3.0, Simscape Vehicle Templates are compatible R2018b - R2024a**

 **v2.16 -- April 2024**
 1. Compatible with MF-Swift v2312
 2. Adjusted double-lane change to match Unreal scene (R2022b and higher)